deeplyembeddedWP/temperature-data-logger/README.md

 ├── main.c
 ├── ...
 ```
-The above project structure corrolates to the described software architecture with all the user implemented source files constituted within the **_usr_src_** directory.
+The above project structure correlates to the described software architecture with all the user-implemented source files in the **_usr_src_** directory.

 ## Data Logging Protocol